 Talk to your customer services team

 Talk to your competitors (yes, this is an option)

 Use a competitor analysis tool (and save a lot of time)

-The following guide will walk you through 17 steps to analyze your competitor using Semrush and show you how to write a competitive analysis.
+The following guide will walk you through 17 steps to analyze your competitor using Semrush and show you how to write a competitor analysis.

 Pro tip: create a spreadsheet to record your data and information as you are researching.
 Create a column for each competitor and rows for each of the stages listed below.

-Or, you can download this free competitive analysis template in Google Sheets we created for you.
+Or, you can download this free competitor analysis template in Google Sheets we created for you.

 Your competitor analysis can be broken down into four stages: